1055 Willeo Road

 Answer: For our Middle Years BYOD (bring your own device) program, the recommended device list can be found here.
-For Lower Years students, we have applied for a grant with Fulton County to purchase devices for each student in the event we find ourselves in Red (all virtual).
-Details will be shared when we have finalized this process.
-In the meantime, we have a supply of older devices that can be lent to families.
-Please contact email@example.com with any questions and to request a device.
+For Lower Years students, we have a supply of older devices that can be lent to families.
+Please contact firstname.lastname@example.org with any questions and to request a device.

 Question: In Orange, will the 2 days on campus be back to back? (*Occurred in Fall 2020)